edgeofmagic/imgmatch/README.md

 The solution I settled on is simple, and it provides a relatively smooth workflow when de-duping large image sets.
 When imgmatch finds set of matching images, it creates a new subdirectory and puts symbolic links to the image files in that directory.
-I open the results directory in the Finder (macOS), and open the images with a viewer by double-clicking on the symbolic links.
-Decide what to keep and what to delete by browsing the images visually.
+Navigate to the results directory in the Finder (macOS), and open the images with a viewer by double-clicking on the symbolic links, the decide what to keep and what to delete.

 #### Deleting unwanted duplicates